sisinflab/warprec/warprec/utils/config/README.md

 - **item_id_type**: The custom dtype for the item id.
 - **rating_type**: The custom dtype for the rating.
 - **timestamp_type**: The custom dtype for the timestamp.

+As a side note, when `header=False` dtypes will be ignored.

 Supported dtypes: